Skip to content

 3. File-Level Suppression

-A single // codecharter-disable line anywhere in the file suppresses all findings for the entire file.
+A // codecharter-disable comment that stands alone on its own line, with no rule slug and nothing else on the line, suppresses all findings for the entire file.
+It can appear anywhere in the file, but placed after code on the same line it has no file-level effect.
 Useful for auto-generated code or legacy files you don't want to touch right now.

 // codecharter-disable